Chairman of Counsellors

 Dr Andreas Baumgartner EMBS

-Andreas has more than 20 years of experience at the crossroads of international business, government and law.
-He specialises in providing confidential advice to senior private and public sector leaders on highly sensitive policy/strategy as well as delivery topics, and has been involved in a range of risk assessment as well as crisis mitigation/management projects.
+Dr Andreas Baumgartner has more than 20 years of experience at the crossroads of international business, government and law, with a special emphasis on economic development.
+He acts as a personal coach and senior advisor to private and public sector leaders on sensitive policy/strategy as well as motivational and delivery topics.
+He has also been involved in a range of risk assessment as well as crisis mitigation/management and pre-litigation conflict resolution projects.

 Geographically, Andreas has particular expertise in the Middle East, Central Asia, (Eastern) Europe and Africa, but has also worked extensively in and across Southeast Asia, (Western) Europe and the United States of America.